derFrickler/arduino-lib-hc-sr04/README.md

+modified by der-Frickler to work with single trigger/echo pin.

 # Arduino library for HC-SR04 ultrasonic distance sensor.

 HC-SR04 is an ultrasonic sensor that measures distances from 2 to 400cm.